Dr Franziska E Kohlt

 I am a historian of science, scholar of comparative literature, researcher and practitioner in science communication, with a diverse background in public engagement, heritage and media.

-I joined the History of Science Centre in 2022 to work with Jon Topham and Jim Secord on the Leverhulme-funded ‘Science for the People’ project.
+I joined the Centre for HPS as Postodctoral and Leverhulme Research Fellow in 2022, where I work with Jon Topham and Jim Secord on the ‘Science for the People’ project.

 I previously held a Templeton-funded Postdoctoral Research Fellowship with the ECLAS group at the University of York, to study Science-Religion narratives in Science Communication, past and present, at the Department for Sociology.